Sowing the Future: Revitalizing Nature in the Colombian Andes

 The carbon captured by the restored forest will contribute to Colombia’s net zero climate targets, while the proceeds from the carbon offsets will primarily benefit local landowners, who will receive 55% of the revenue generated.

 Yet these offsets are only part of the big picture.
-Guerrero Martinez explains that carbon credits and the income they produce tend to get most of the attention, “but this kind of project has a lot of different benefits that we sometimes don't emphasize.”
+Guerrero Martinez explains that carbon credits and the income they produce tend to get most of the attention, “but this kind of project has a lot of different benefits that we are emphasizing.”

 Grupo Argos Foundation has long focused on generating employment opportunities for women and youth through its We Create Social Value initiative.
 By providing technical and leadership training and business mentoring, the foundation builds capacity for these underrepresented groups to achieve entrepreneurial and career goals.